voidauth/voidauth/docs/ProxyAuth-and-Trusted-Header-SSO-Setup.md

 ### NGINX Proxy Manager

-NGINX Proxy Manager is a Web UI application that assists with managing NGINX reverse proxies.
-As an NGINX based reverse-proxy, it also requires the same [NGINX Snippets](#nginx-snippets) which in all examples are assumed to be mounted at `/config/nginx/snippets/`.
-The following example will assume you are hosting VoidAuth and your protected app on their own sub-domains of example.com and must be adjusted if you are hosting either on sub-directories appropriately.
+As an NGINX based reverse-proxy, NGINX Proxy Manager also requires the same [NGINX Snippets](#nginx-snippets), which in all examples are assumed to be mounted at `/config/nginx/snippets/`.
+The following example will assume you are hosting VoidAuth and your protected app on their own sub-domains of example.com and must be adjusted if you are hosting either on sub-directories.

 #### To Serve VoidAuth: